 NTU's Veterinary Technology program is accredited by the American Veterinary Medical Association (AVMA).
 The AVMA accrediation will enable the NTU Veterinary Technician graduates to qualify for the Veterinary Technician National Examination (VTNE).

-Note: NTU's Veterinary Technology program is accredited by the American Veterinary Medical Association (AVMA).
+- Veterinary Technician - NTU's Veterinary Technology program is accredited by the American Veterinary Medical Association (AVMA).
 The AVMA accreditation enables the NTU Veterinary Technician graduates to qualify for the Veterinary Technician National Examination (VTNE).
 The AAVSB owns and administers the VTNE, but we do not credential veterinary technicians.
 For specific credential information, contact your state or provincial agency.

 If you are interested in the program or would like more information, please contact: